AI & ML

 Practical tip: Implement A/B testing capabilities for conversation flows, enabling data-driven decisions about which approaches deliver the best results.

-Implementing a Performance-Driven AI Strategy
+Implementing a Performance-Driven AI Strategy in Contact Centers

 The journey to AI voice agent excellence begins with measurement, you cannot optimize what you cannot measure.
 The most successful U.S. contact centers we work with share a common trait: they treat their AI voice agents as performance-driven assets rather than static technology implementations.